 What is a Sociologist?

-Sociologists study society and social behaviour by examining the groups, cultures, organizations, social institutions, and processes that people develop.
+A sociologist is someone who studies society and social behaviour by examining the groups, cultures, organizations, social institutions, and processes that people develop.
 Most sociologists work in research organizations, colleges and universities, regional and federal government, and consulting service firms.
-They typically work full time during regular business hours.
-Most sociology positions require a master’s degree or Ph.D.

 What does a Sociologist do?

 Sociologists typically do the following:

 - Design research projects to test theories about social issues